sherlock-audit/2022-08-sentiment-judging/133-M/1-report.md

 ## Recommendation

 Avoid using `previewRedeem` function to calculate the price of the LP token of an ERC4626 vault.
 Consider implementing TWAP so that the price cannot be inflated or deflated within a single block/transaction or within a short period of time.

+## Sentiment Team
+Acknowledged.
+Depends on the integration itself, so there's no action that can be taken right now.